novoalab/tRIBO-seq/README.md

 * differential modification
 * fragmentation of tRNAs

-If you find this work useful please cite:

-Hasan Yilmaz*, Mie Monti*, Alessia Del Piano, Michele Arnoldi, Isabelle Bonomo, Laia Llovera, Massimiliano Clamer# and Eva Maria Novoa#. **Selective profiling of translationally active tRNAs and their dynamics under stress** _(manuscript in preparation)_

 ## Installation

 To get a local copy of the repository, clone it using:

     git clone https://github.com/novoalab/tRIBO-seq.git

-Then navigate into the project directory:

-    cd <your-repo>

----

 ## Table of Contents